yardenshoham/nalgeon.github.io/content/posts/2023/sqlite-pivot-table/index.md

 order by product;
 ```

-Using `filter` is probably the easiest way when we have few columns.
-But let's say we've got ~100 years of sales, and some years may be missing.
-What do we do?
+Using `filter` is probably the easiest way when we know the columns in advance.
+But what if we don't?

 ## 2. Dynamic SQL